 The Renshuu app is quite fascinating.
 You can measure your progress by looking at detailed explanations of grammar, phrases, words, kanji, and other topics.

 Renshuu’s primary advantage is its variety.
-For instance, you may change the settings on your flashcards or do a crossword problem to keep things interesting.
+To keep things interesting, you can change the settings on your flashcards or do a crossword problem.

-This Japanese app offers dozens of practical learning lists, but you may create your own if you prefer.
+This Japanese app offers dozens of practical learning lists, but you may create your own.
 You can even play various games, including crossword puzzles!

 9. Obenkyo — Learn Japanese characters

-Obenkyo has easy and organized courses that will take you through all the foundations of Japanese.
+Obenkyo offers easy, well-organized courses that cover the fundamentals of Japanese.
 You have everything from Hiragana and Katakana to vocabulary and particles.

-It covers Kanji, Hiragana, and Katakana to students of various levels, from the beginner Japanese proficiency test.
+It covers Kanji, Hiragana, and Katakana for students of various levels, starting with the beginner Japanese proficiency test.

 Pricing: Obenkyo is 100% free, though it shows ads.